Cindicator Price Reaches $0.0013 (CND)

-Cindicator (CND) traded 4.9% lower against the U.S. dollar during the 24 hour period ending at 17:00 PM E.T. on August 12th.
-One Cindicator token can currently be bought for $0.0013 or 0.00000004 BTC on popular cryptocurrency exchanges.
-During the last week, Cindicator has traded 2.6% higher against the U.S. dollar.
-Cindicator has a market cap of $3.92 million and $676.72 worth of Cindicator was traded on exchanges in the last 24 hours.
+Cindicator (CND) traded 4.7% lower against the U.S. dollar during the 1 day period ending at 18:00 PM E.T. on August 13th.
+Cindicator has a total market cap of $3.92 million and $8,378.35 worth of Cindicator was traded on exchanges in the last day.
+During the last seven days, Cindicator has traded 2.6% lower against the U.S. dollar.
+One Cindicator token can currently be bought for approximately $0.0013 or 0.00000004 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.